zenml-io/zenml/docs/book/getting-started/zenml-pro/roles.md

 - In addition to adding organization roles, you might also want to add tenant roles for people who you want to have access to a specific tenant.
 - An organization admin can add themselves to a tenant with any tenant role they desire.
 - However, an organization editor and viewer cannot add themselves to existing tenants that they are not a part of.
 They won't be able to view such tenants in the organization either.
+- Currently, you cannot create custom organization roles via the ZenML Pro dashboard.
+However, this is possible via the [ZenML Pro API](https://cloudapi.zenml.io/).

 ![Screenshot showing the invite modal](../../.gitbook/assets/add_org_members.png)